leovct/zk-evm-prover-infra/README.md

 <details>
 <summary>Click to expand</summary>

 You can observe cluster metrics using [Grafana](https://grafana.com/).
-To access it, execute two separate commands in different terminal sessions.
 When prompted for login information, enter `admin` as the username and `prom-operator` as the password.

 ```bash
 kubectl port-forward --namespace kube-prometheus --address localhost service/prometheus-operator-grafana 3000:http-web